-- the pleadings disclose a cause of action; - there is an identifiable class of two or more persons (and who falls into the class must be capable of being determined objectively); - the claims of the class members raise common issues; - · a class proceeding is the preferable procedure for resolving the claims; and - there is an appropriate representative plaintiff.
+- the pleadings disclose a cause of action; - there is an identifiable class of two or more persons (and who falls into the class must be capable of being determined objectively); - the claims of the class members raise common issues; - a class proceeding is the preferable procedure for resolving the claims; and - there is an appropriate representative plaintiff.

-To satisfy the certification criteria, the putative representative plaintiff some basis in fact for each of the foregoing requirements (other than that there is a cause of action, which is to be assessed on a pleadings standard absent expert evidence).
+• To satisfy the certification criteria, the putative representative plaintiff some basis in fact for each of the foregoing requirements (other than that there is a cause of action, which is to be assessed on a pleadings standard absent expert evidence).
 Certification is purely procedural in nature; on a certification motion, the question is not whether the claims are likely to succeed on the merits, but instead whether the claims can appropriately be prosecuted as a class proceeding.

-One of the main issues in certifying competition class actions has historically been whether "indirect" purchasers have a cause of action in Canadian law.
+One of the main issues of contention between plaintiffs and defendants at the certification stage of competition class actions in Canada was historically the question of whether indirect purchasers have a cause of action.
+In its 2013 trilogy of decisions respecting competition class actions (see A33), the Supreme Court of Canada held that indirect purchasers do in fact have a cause of action against a party who has effected an overcharge at the top of a distribution chain, where that overcharge has allegedly resulted in injury to the indirect purchasers as a result of the overcharge being "passed on" to them through the chain of distribution.

-In its recent trilogy of decisions respecting competition class actions (see A33), the Supreme Court of Canada held that indirect purchasers have a cause of action against a party who has effected an overcharge at the top of a distribution chain where that overcharge has allegedly resulted in injury to the indirect purchasers as a result of the overcharge being "passed on" to them through the chain of distribution.
+51. Are there any other threshold criteria that have to be met?

-51 Are there any other threshold criteria that have to be met?
 No.

-52 How are damages or settlements distributed?
+52. How are damages or settlements distributed?